-Pupils with a Statement of Special Educational Needs (to be replaced by Educational, Health and Care Plans)
+Pupils with Education, Health and Care Plans

-Pupils with a Statement of Special Educational Needs have targets set out in their IEP.
-These targets are reviewed termly.
-An annual review of the Statement is conducted with parents in conjunction with any external agencies and the Local Authority.
+Pupils with Education Health and Care Plans have targets set out in their Pupil Profile.
+These targets are reviewed twice yearly.
+An Annual Review of the EHCP is conducted with parents in conjunction with any external agencies and the Local Authority.